 The problem is, our nervous system doesn’t know the difference between actual life-and-death situations and more generic stressors.

-Walking around in a heightened state of stress hugely impacts our bodily functions and is a major contributor to chronic pelvic pain conditions.
+Walking around in a heightened state of stress hugely impacts our bodily functions and is a major contributor to chronic pelvic pain conditions, pelvic floor disorders, and widespread pain.

 And again, it can be a negative cycle.
 Dealing with chronic pelvic pain can cause increased stress, which in turn contributes to the pain and symptoms you might be experiencing.